wangc86/csc9006/lab1.md

 Implementing RM scheduling on Linux is straightforward with the help of the built-in `SCHED_FIFO` scheduling policy.
 Recall that under RM scheduling, the task having a higher rate will be assigned a higher priority, and a running task of a lower priority will be preempted by a task of a higher priority.
 Therefore, to schedule our task set using RM scheduling, we may assign priority=99 to t1 and priority=98 to both t2 and t3, and use scheduling policy `SCHED_FIFO` for all t1, t2, and t3.

 Implement RM scheduling for tasks t1, t2, and t3.
-Named the executables t1rm, t2rm, and t3rm.
+Name the executables t1rm, t2rm, and t3rm.
 Spend some time trying to run some of them concurrently and see how %CPu0 changes.